 During law school, Sarah gained experience with legal clerkships at Trustees for Alaska (a nonprofit environmental law firm); the Northeast Region General Counsel's Office of the National Atmospheric and Oceanic Administration (NOAA); the Massachusetts Attorney General's Office, Public Integrity Division; and Hill & Barlow (a private law firm).

-Sarah was selected for inclusion in the 2010, 2011 and 2012 New England Super Lawyers® list in the Rising Star category.
+Sarah was selected for inclusion in the 2010, 2011, 2012 and 2013 New England Super Lawyers® list in the Rising Star category.
 Only five percent of lawyers in the state are selected for recognition by New England Super Lawyers following a rigorous, multi-phase selection process that includes nomination and evaluation by other attorneys in the state.
-Sarah was also honored with recognition as Katahdin Counsel in its inaugural 2012 year for donating over 50 hours of legal services to low income individuals.
+Sarah is also honored with recognition as Katahdin Counsel in 2012, 2013, 2015 and 2016 for donating over 50 hours of legal services to low income individuals.

 Bar Memberships, Professional Associations & Presentations

 Sarah is admitted to practice in the State of Maine (2003), the United States District Court for the District of Maine (2003), and the United States Court of Appeals, First Circuit (2004).